Please ensure Javascript is enabled for purposes of website accessibility

 Pro tip for visiting the Colosseum, Forum and Palatine Hill

-The Colosseum, Forum and Palatine Hill are all accessed with the same ticket, which costs €12 and is good for two days.
-My pro tip for visiting Ancient Rome sites is that there are 3 entrances to buy tickets, and one of them always has a TON of people in line to buy tickets, and one of them is usually super empty.
+The Colosseum, Forum and Palatine Hill are all accessed with the same ticket, which costs €18 and is good for 24 hours.
+My pro tip for visiting Ancient Rome sites is that there are 3 entrances to buy tickets, and two of them always has a TON of people in line to buy tickets, and one of them is usually super empty.

 Any guesses?
-Maybe just think about those 3 Ancient Rome sites – Colosseum, Forum and Palatine Hill.
+Maybe just think about those 3 Ancient Rome sites – the Colosseum, Forum and Palatine Hill.
 Which one have you heard of?
 Which one do you think MOST tourists have heard of and so which one is the one that everyone lines up to go to.
 Hint: it rhymes with “Schmolosseum” 🙂

-not only will you have virtually no line, but you can spend your time walking on the Palatine Hill, including getting some amazing views of the Colosseum itself
+But, if you just walk down the street a bit to the Palatine Hill entrance, not only will you have virtually no line, but you can spend your time walking on the Palatine Hill, including getting some amazing views of the Colosseum itself.

 Here's me on the Palatine Hill overlooking the Colosseum